 The governor said Puerto Rico can't pay the bonds without cutting essential services.

-As local budget battles begin across the state and locally in the county the Durham County Board of Commissioners is signing a resolution urging the General Assembly to “raise additional state revenue in an equitable fashion to avoid regressive tax shifts” in counties.
+As local budget battles begin across the state and locally in the county the Durham County Board of Commissioners is signing a resolution urging the General Assembly to “raise additional state revenue in an equitable fashion to avoid regressive tax shifts” in counties.7.
+Finally, severe storms are possible today.

 The resolution will be considered Monday, May 2 during the board’s monthly work session.